strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 ## Motivation

-We have been getting a lot of requests for how to set up the Cruise Control UI with a Strimzi-managed Kafka cluster.
+From time to time, we get a question about how to set up the Cruise Control UI with a Strimzi-managed Kafka cluster.
 Maybe you want a pretty dashboard to view your cluster status.
 Maybe you want to compare optimization proposals without having to open a text editor.
 Maybe you are just a visual person.